By Joyell Nevins – CFFM Blogger

 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us, to Him be glory in the church by Christ Jesus to all generations, forever and ever.”
 Ephesians 3:20-21 NKJV

-What do you get when you mix a crushed palate, 500 watermelons, and a desire to bless God’s people?
+What do you get when you mix a crushed palate, more than 300 watermelons, and a desire to bless God’s people?
 An unexpected and unfathomed God-story!

 In the middle of Christian Family Fellowship’s 2021 Family Reunion, an 18-wheeler pulled into the long driveway of the church.
 That’s not too uncommon – vehicles often use CFF’s extended driveway and roundabout to change directions.

 But this truck wasn’t just changing its route – it was dropping off cargo.
 In the back of the vehicle were 500 watermelons that the driver was giving to the church: absolutely free!